bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

- "stateStorage", "StateStorage", "A storage of state" "options", "String", "User defined options from instance" "outputs", "Array[TStreamStreamDomain]", "The list of output streams from an instance" "fileStorage", 	"FileStorage", 	"file storage (mocked by default)"
+ "stateStorage", "StateStorage", "A storage of state" "options", "String", "User defined options from instance" "outputs", "Array[TStreamStreamDomain]", "The list of output streams from an instance" "fileStorage", 	"FileStorage", 	"A file storage (mocked by default)"

 Module Output Mocks